 But how can you create a positive culture?

 In most companies, culture is something that trickles down from the leaders to the employees.
 This means that if you lead, you need to be quite careful about the way in which you think and act.
 As we’ve seen, negative thoughts and actions have quite severe repercussions.

-Of course, we all have bad days, and it’s both unrealistic and unhelpful to suggest that we can all be bouncing off the walls in joy all of the time, but what we can think, as written by Parton in his article, is the following:
+Of course, we all have bad days, and it’s both unrealistic and unhelpful to suggest that we can all be bouncing off the walls in joy all of the time, but what we can think, as written by Parton, is the following:

 ‘“Yes, this sucks.
 But what’s the lesson?
 What can I take away from this to make me a better person?
 How can I take strength from this and use it to bring me closer to happiness in my next moment?”